 How Well Do You Know Market Cap?

-Market cap represents the real-time value of any publicly traded firm based on shares of stock you could buy right now on the open market.
-Here's the market capitalization formula:
+Market cap represents the value of a publicly traded firm based on the number of stock shares an investor could buy right now on the open market (calculated by multiplying the "free float" by the stock's current price).
+Here's the formula.

 Market capitalization = Total shares outstanding x Stock price